GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

 ## Examples

-The first step to using Loupe is to create an instance of the agent, passing in the <code>window</code> and <code>document</code> objects:
+The first step to using Loupe is to create an instance of the agent, optionally passing in the <code>window</code> and <code>document</code> objects.
+If present, window will be used to hook into unhandled exceptions, and document will be used to get the page resolution.
+You can also optionally provide platform details (see the LocalPlatform interface) that will be logged along with requests; this can be manually created, or extracted from [platform-js](https://github.com/bestiejs/platform.js).

 <pre>
 const loupe = new LoupeAgent(window, document);